uwcirg/keycloak-deploy/data/backup/README.md

     - When set to `true`, this variable enables the restoration of Keycloak data from the backup directory at the startup of the Keycloak container.
     - If enabled, a script will import data from the backup files located in this directory into Keycloak during the container's initialization process.
     - Usage scenario: Useful for initializing Keycloak with pre-existing data, especially after a fresh deployment or in development/testing environments.

+3. **KEYCLOAK_STARTUP_IMPORT**:
+    - When set to `true`, KC will start with "--import-realm".
+This will ask KC to import the data from `/opt/keycloak/data/import` during the initial stages of the boot process.
+    - This process can import data created by the offline mode provided by the export script or by kc.sh.

+All variables default to false, and they can be used if needed, otherwise, the backup command options should be enough for manual operations.

 ## Directory Structure